-Third, for our algorithms to be competitive, we must employ efficient constructions of Krylov subspace bases.
-These ideas have a long history, but they are not widespread.
-In the past, researchers presented these techniques as a way to postpone expensive orthogonalization steps in parallel computing environments [23, 34].
+Second, to obtain algorithms that are asymptotically faster than classic methods, we must also employ efficient constructions of Krylov subspace bases.
+In the past, researchers have regarded these techniques as a way to postpone expensive orthogonalization steps in parallel computing environments [29, 46].
 In contrast, sketching sometimes allows us to eliminate the orthogonalization steps.
 Thus, we can finally take full advantage of the potential of fast computational bases.